LaurinMeier/Inverse-Multiplicative-Algorithm-in-Java/README.md

 int b = inverseKey(m, a)
 ```

-Not however that this function is merely a showcase and not a class which can be directly imported.
+Note however that this function is merely a showcase and not a class which can be directly imported.